 Rejuvenate something old

 If you’ve covered a topic before but there are updates to it, something new to say, bring it back, reference it and keep writing!
 You can also recycle old post ideas that were popular by giving them a new angle.
 This is particularly true for pieces that aren’t evergreen.
-For example, if you wrote a post last year on the latest trends for Facebook, you can write a sequel this year on the same topic.
+For example, if you wrote a post last year on the latest trends for Facebook, you could write a sequel this year on the same topic.
 Or if you did a podcast that was particularly popular, you might want to write a blog post on the same material.
 There’s always a way to recycle and reuse popular material!

 Review a product or service